 The EU has been trying to develop a robust plan to stem the tide of irregular migration that threatens European security at a large scale, including a replicated deal.
 Especially in the Aegean Sea, it was observed that a tremendous amount of the flow had tried to reach the Greek shores.
-In this context, the March 18 agreement has aimed to address the overwhelming flow of smuggled migrants and asylum seekers traveling across the Aegean from Turkey to the Greek islands by allowing Greece to return to Turkey “all new irregular migrants” arriving after March 20.
+In this context, the EU-Turkey Readmission Agreement has aimed to address the overwhelming flow of smuggled migrants and asylum seekers traveling across the Aegean from Turkey to the Greek islands by allowing Greece to return to Turkey “all new irregular migrants” arriving after March 20.

 Last week, there was an interesting demand expressed by the Maltese PM Joseph Muscat.
 He said the new measures should have the same impact as an agreement struck with Turkey last year that cut the number of migrants and refugees reaching Europe from Turkish shores to below 390,000 from well over a million in 2015, according to the International Organization for Migration.
 “There is no doubt that unless the essence of the Turkey deal is replicated in the central Mediterranean, Europe will face a major migration crisis,” said Muscat.
 He also demanded an increase of EU cooperation in returning migrants from Libya to their home countries with setting up new camps in sub-Saharan countries.